Let’s talk teething.

 4.)
 TEETHING BISCUITS OR CRACKERS

 We’ve also had success with teething biscuits.
-I think this one is a combination of being a distraction while also helping their gums as they chew on the biscuits.
+I think this one is a combination of being a distraction, while also being something to soothe their gums as they chew on the biscuits.
 However, this is another option that can get messy, so putting them in their highchair is highly recommended.

 I’ve been getting these ones for my daughter and she seems to like them.
 (You can get them for pretty cheap at the grocery store or Target.)